OpenNebula/docs/source/administration/sunstone_gui/cloud_view.rst

 The Images used by the Cloud View Templates should not be persistent.
 A :ref:`persistent Image <img_guide_persistent>` can only be used by one VM simultaneously, and the next user will find the changes made by the previous user.

-If the users need persistent storage, they can use the
+If the users need persistent storage, they can use the `Save a VM`_ functionality

-.. todo:: save as functionality

 Prepare the Network Interfaces
 --------------------------------------------------------------------------------

 Users can select the VM network interfaces when launching new VMs.
 You can create templates without any NIC, or set the default ones.
 If the template contains any NIC, users will still be able to remove them and select new ones.

 |prepare-tmpl-network|